linguapress

 gutted: very annoyed, very angry with oneself

-guy: man, boy, person
+guy: (traditionally) man, boy, (more recently) person of either sex

 hair, keep your hair on: stay calm, don't get alarmed